rramirez0131700/Mechanical-Design-Portfolio/Projects/Smart-Pickleball-Keeper/README.md

 # 🏓 Smart Pickleball Keeper

 > **IRIS (Intelligent Retrieval & Inventory System)** is an automated ball containment and monitoring system designed to securely manage borrowed and returned pickleballs.
-The system integrates an ESP32-CAM for user image capture and a motor-driven dispensing mechanism to provide a reliable, secure, and user-friendly solution for sports facilities and training environments.
+The system integrates an ESP32-CAM for user image capture and a motor-driven dispensing mechanism, providing a reliable, secure, and user-friendly solution for sports facilities and training environments.

 ---